jbee/jadamant/README.md

 * `Iterator` / `Iterable` is badly designed and needs a replacement (there is a 'legacy' support to integrate in common frameworks anyway)

 ### About
 'jadamant' is a made-up word conbined out of 'Java' and 'Adamant'.
-Inspired by the Master of Orion II Adamantium plating Adamant should symbolise the immutable and solid character and the hole philosophy of this project.
+Inspired by the Master of Orion II Adamantium plating.
+Adamant symbolises the immutable solid character and thereby the philosophy of this project.

+### Status
+The 0.1 beta is planed to be released late 2011.
+Until then there might be major changes to the API.
+Feal free to contact me and get to know more about the current state.

 ### Working with Lists
 ``` java